nikostsafos/election2016/readme.md

 - electionResultsCumulativeCountryMargin: Results by county, aggregated by cumulative margin at the country level (in effect: sort by a given variable, calculate a running total margin).

+- electionResultsCumulativeCountryMargin + variable: Subset of larger file for easier rendering.

 The file also contains three R scripts:

 - codeDataElectionResults: Process the raw election results in JSON and render a clean CSV file with results by variable.